About Mooers Forks

 The Mooers Forks Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Clinton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Mooers Forks, New York residents are available through the local police department and authorized providers in Clinton County.
+Fingerprinting services for Mooers Forks, New York residents are available through local police (where present) and authorized providers in Clinton County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Mooers Forks Police Department or Clinton County Sheriff's Office for scheduling and fees.

-Property records for Mooers Forks, New York are maintained by the Clinton Town/City Assessor's Office and the Clinton County County Clerk.
+Property records for Mooers Forks, New York are maintained by the Clinton Town Assessor's Office and the Clinton County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clinton County, including parcels in Mooers Forks.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Clinton County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Clinton County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Clinton County offices at the county courthouse.
 The Clinton County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mooers Forks, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Clinton County Clerk's office issues marriage licenses and maintains marriage records for Clinton County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.